A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\textit{Cross-modal objectives} exploit information from both text and image modalities jointly for learning.
-The design of cross-modal pre-training tasks is more challenging comparing to their unimodal counterparts, as it is required to ensure that the model does not rely learning on a single modality exclusively. \cite{chen2020uniter, simvlm, survey7}. \\
+\textit{Cross-modal objectives} jointly leverage information from both text and image modalities for learning.
+The design of \textit{cross-modal} pre-training tasks is more challenging compared to their \textit{unimodal} counterparts, as it is required to ensure that the model does not depend learning on a single modality exclusively \cite{chen2020uniter, simvlm, survey7}.

-\textbf{\textit{Unidirectional (seq2seq) Language Modeling (seq2seqLM)}} is an autoregressive variant of MLM which, meaning that a masked token can attend only to previous tokens and not to future ones.
-Seq2seqLM attempts to directly maximize the likelihood of a text, image $x \in (\mathcal{W}, \mathcal{V})$ pair from dataset $\mathcal{D}$:
+\textbf{\textit{Unidirectional (seq2seq) Language Modeling (seq2seqLM)}} is an autoregressive variant of MLM, which means that a masked token can only attend to previous tokens and not to future ones.
+Seq2seqLM attempts to directly maximize the likelihood of a text- image pair $(T, I) = x \in (\mathcal{W}, \mathcal{V})$ from a dataset $\mathcal{D}$:

-\textbf{\textit{Masked Language Modeling with Image (MLMI)}} attempts to recover the corrupted tokens by also consulting the image apart from the linguistic part exclusively.
-Inferring the masked token is achieved by minimizing the negative log-likelihood, where $w_m$ are the masked tokens, $w_{\setminus m}$ are the unmasked ones, $\mathcal{W}$ is a text sample, $\mathcal{V}$ a visual sample, $\mathcal{D}$ the dataset, and $(\mathcal{W}, \mathcal{V}) \in \mathcal{D}$:
+\textbf{\textit{Masked Language Modeling with Image (MLMI)}} attempts to recover the corrupted text tokens by also consulting the image apart from the linguistic part exclusively.
+Inferring the masked token is achieved by minimizing the negative log-likelihood, where $w_m$ are the masked tokens, $w_{\setminus m}$ are the unmasked ones, and $(\mathcal{W}, \mathcal{V}) \in \mathcal{D}$:

-\textbf{\textit{Whole Word Masking (WWM)}} \cite{kim2021vilt} is an extension of MLMI which masks out entire words rather than subword tokens, so that the model is encouraged to consult the visual part to infer the corrupted word instead of guessing the missing part from its unmasked constituents.
+\textbf{\textit{Whole Word Masking (WWM)}} \cite{kim2021vilt} is an extension of MLMI which masks out entire words rather than subword tokens.
+Therefore, the model is encouraged to consult the visual part to infer the corrupted word instead of guessing the missing part from its unmasked constituents.
 This procedure enforces a more difficult task to the transformer, achieving better cross-modal alignment. \\ \textbf{\textit{Masked Region Modelling with Language (MRCL)}} is the complementary task of MLMI.
 Instead of text tokens, image region features are masked out with a probability (by default 0.15).
 Masking does not include a special token for the visual modality; it is implemented by filling the corresponding image regions with zeros.
-The model is tasked to reconstruct visual regions $v_{\setminus m}$ based on information provided from the unmasked features $v_{m}$ and the text $\mathcal{W}$, targeting to optimize the objective:
+The model is tasked to reconstruct visual regions $v_{\setminus m}$ based on information provided from the unmasked features $v_{m}$ and the textual modality $\mathcal{W}$, targeting to optimize the objective:

 Reconstruction of visual features can yield two tasks, offering different insights to the high-dimensional problem of feature prediction: \begin{itemize} \item \textbf{Masked Region Feature Regression (MRFR)} refers to producing features of the same dimensionality as the visual region.
 This is achieved by applying $L_2$ regression between the predicted and the ground truth visual vector to minimize their distance.
 Considering the transformer prediction $FC(h_{v_i})$, acquired after passing the output of the masked region $h_{v_i}$ through a fully connected (FC) layer, and the region feature $\hat{E}_v(v_i)$ of region $v_i$, the minimization of $L_2$ can be written as: